Samyu-OK/TechNestIntern/Portfolio README.md

 # Portfolio

-Task-3 Completed Personal Portfolio
+Personal Portfolio

-Developed as an Frontend Developer Intern for TechNest Intern

-Developed a personal Portfolio website to showcase skills and projects, using Tailwind CSS, Animations using React.js and Three.js for interactive and visually Engaging user experience.
+Developed a personal Portfolio website to showcase my skills and projects, using Tailwind CSS, Animations using React.js and Three.js for interactive and visually Engaging user experience.